Grandfather clock

 Meaning

-A name for the kind of weight-and-pendulum eight-day clock in a tall case, formerly in common use.
+A grandfather clock is a colloquial name for the kind of weight-and-pendulum eight-day clock in a tall case, formerly in common use.

-Grandfather clock is the colloquial name for the style of clock that is more properly called a Longcase clock.
-The clocks live up to their name and are very tall - a feature that is alluded to in Henry Clay Work's 1876 song Grandfather's Clock, which is the source of the name:
+Grandfather clocks are more properly called a Longcase clocks.
+The clocks live up to their name as they are very tall - a feature that is alluded to in Henry Clay Work’s 1876 song Grandfather’s Clock, which is the source of the name:

 My grandfather's clock